mariakerasidou/maria/index.md

-Countries with high rates in alcohol consumption show incrised searche for alcohol withdrawal in google trends
+Countries with high rates in alcohol consumption show increased searches for alcohol withdrawal in google trends
 ========================================================
 author: Kerasidou Maria
-date:02.03.19
+date:18.03.19
 autosize: true

 Intoduction
 ========================================================
+Countries with high rates in alcohol consumption are USA and Canada where people consume 10-12 litres alcohol per year

+Countries with low rates in alcohol consumption are India and Pakistan where people consume 0.5-3 litres alcohol per year

 Many researches proves that reduction of alcohol use after a period of heavy drinking has as a result alcohol withdrawal.

 Hypothesis
 ========================================================
-Increased google searches for alcohol withdrawal appears in countries with high rates in alcohol consumption (USA,Canada) in compere to countries with low rates in alcohol consumption (India,Pakistan),the last 12 months
+Increased google searches for alcohol withdrawal appears in countries with high rates in alcohol consumption (USA,Canada) in compere to countries with low rates in alcohol consumption (India,Pakistan),for the last 12 months

 ========================================================
 Alcohol Withdrawal: Reduction in alcohol use, especially after a period of heavy drinking, results in alcohol withdrawal.
 People may have both mental and physical problems.
 According to DSM5 some symptoms are insomnia,nausea,anxity and hallicinations.

-High rates in alcohol consumption: People that drink 10-12 liters of peverages with ethanol per year.